Drinking water reservoir resiliency in a changing climate

 This project will look to create a 3D physical model of the Welsh Water reservoir Llandegfedd to improve processes and determine impacts of interventions.

-The Welsh Water reservoir Llandegfedd is important to the company since in an extreme drought scenario it will be one of the last remaining reservoirs and expected to supply the entire south of Wales.
-As such, its quality must be assured.
-Water quality issues, such as discolouration, taste and odour problems, can arise from a number of process from summer stratification and the influx of nutrients.
+During the summer reservoirs can be susceptible to stratification.
+Water quality issues, such as discolouration, taste and odour problems, can arise from a number of process from summer stratification.
 Due to this it can be important to monitor and study these aspects of the reservoir.
-Furthermore steps like catchment management and installation of mechanical mixer to destratify reservoirs can be used to reduce these issues, with Llandegfedd already having a ResMix system installed.
+Furthermore installation of mechanical mixer or bubble plumes to destratify reservoirs can be used to reduce these issues.
 However there is a fear that climate change could further exacerbate such issues and that modern practice might not be able to ensure water quality moving forward.
-If these processes are fully captured a risk assessment or early monitoring system can be developed and predict any issues giving the water companies time to prepare necessary steps for prevention or treatment.
-This project will look to create a 3D physical model of the reservoir, using existing reservoir models to characterise biogeochemistry and hydrodynamics, to support this endeavour with the following aims:
+This project will look to create a 3D physical model of the reservoir, using existing reservoir model to characterise hydrodynamics, to support this endeavour with the following aims:

-Once an appropriate model has been selected reservoir data will be used to calibrate the model until it reflects reality to an acceptable degree.
+Once reservoir data will be used to calibrate the model until it reflects reality to an acceptable degree.
 The model can then be forced with different climate scenarios which would affect rainfall, summer temperature among other factors.
 The results from this model can then be used to diagnose how this changed forcing will affect the physics of the reservoir.